salonich/flow-log-records/README.md

 - when `tag` field is empty, we assign `untagged` as its tag.
 - input is structured as `port,protocol,tag`.

-Tests:

-- Test is located in file `log-records-test.go`

 ### Run the program